It's all about the air we breathe.

-Protect your interests and your client's interests by showing "due diligence" regarding mold in your tenant occupied property.
+Protect your interests and your client's interests by showing due diligence regarding mold in your tenant occupied property.
 Lawyers are aggressively encouraging tenants to seek legal actions for negligence against landlords regarding mold issues, of which, many times are frivolous.
 Landlords are mandated by law to provide a healthy indoor environment.
-Many pro-active landlords are now having annual water intrusion, mold inspections, and mold testing to insure against frivolous, as well as legitimate lawsuits.
+Many proactive landlords are now having annual water intrusion inspections, mold inspections and mold testing to ensure against frivolous, as well as legitimate lawsuits.

 Are you a tenant?

-Do you have a mold problem that is NOT your fault?
+Do you have a mold problem that is not your fault?
 If so, let your landlord or property manager know immediately, preferably in writing.
-Still notify your landlord regardless if it IS your fault or not, to prevent further damage and contamination.
+Notify your landlord regardless of whether it is your fault or not, to prevent further damage and contamination.
 Give them the opportunity to properly investigate and correct the problem before taking matters into your own hands.

-1. An independent mold inspection and mold testing by a certified and insured mold inspection firm.
-This documents the problem and serves as a guide for necessary repairs, so you can proceed to step 2.
+Initial Inspection: An independent mold inspection and mold testing by a certified and insured mold inspection firm.
+This step documents the problem and serves as a guide for necessary repairs.

-3. Re-inspection and re-testing by the original inspection company to determine that the repairs were properly and effectively completed.
+Post-Remediation Inspection: Re-inspection and re-testing by the original inspection company to determine if the repairs were properly and effectively completed.

-Note: Your mold inspection firm typically acts as your guide during the process.
-After this 3 step process is complete, you will end up with the 3 documents previously mentioned representing - A. the establishment of the problem B. the repair of the problem. and C. the independent verification that all repairs were successfully completed.
+Your mold inspection firm typically acts as your guide during the process.
+After the three-step process is complete, you will end up with three separate documents.
+They represent the acknowledgment of a problem, the repair of the problem and the independent verification that all repairs were successfully completed.